-As indicated above, an individual must be a disability beneficiary at the time the services were provided.
+As indicated above, an individual must be a disabled or blind beneficiary at the time the services were provided.
 This means that the services must have been provided during a month in which the individual met all requirements for SSDI benefits or was eligible for SSI disability or blindness payments.